ansible-collections/ibm_zos_core/docs/source/modules/zos_operator.rst

 case_sensitive
-  If \ :literal:`true`\ , the command will not be converted to uppercase before execution.
+  If ``true``, the command will not be converted to uppercase before execution.
 Instead, the casing will be preserved just as it was written in a task.

   | **required**: False
   | **type**: bool